travis-ci/docs-travis-ci-com/user/getting-started.md

 ### Step five: Tweaking your build configuration

 Chances are, your project requires some customization to the build process.
 Maybe you need to create a database before running your tests or you use build tools different from what Travis CI's defaults are.
 Worry not.
 Travis CI lets you override almost everything.

-See [Build Configuration](/user/build-configuration/) to learn more.
+Learn how to [customize your build](/user/customizing-the-build) or [how to install dependencies for your project.](/user/installing-dependencies)

 After making some changes to the `.travis.yml`, don't forget to check that it is [valid YAML](http://yaml-online-parser.appspot.com/) and run `travis-lint` to validate it.